supabase/realtime/README.md

 ### What are the benefits?

-1. The beauty of listening to the replication functionality is that you can make changes to your database from anywhere - your API, directly in the DB, via a console, etc. - and you will still receive the changes via websockets.
+1. The beauty of listening to the replication functionality is that you can make changes to your database from anywhere - your API, directly in the DB, via a console, etc. - and you will still receive the changes via WebSockets.
 2. Decoupling.
 For example, if you want to send a new slack message every time someone makes a new purchase you might build that functionality directly into your API.
 This allows you to decouple your async functionality from your API.
 3. This is built with Phoenix, an [extremely scalable Elixir framework](https://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections).